Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_020mA.rst

 --------

 * Precision current sensor, measures `currents between 0 and 22.5mA <http://en.wikipedia.org/wiki/Current_loop>`__
-* Can read out any IEC 60381-1 Typ 2 and Typ 3 sensor
+* Can read out any IEC 60381-1 type 2 and type 3 sensor
 * High accuracy (0.15%), resolution (up to 0.172µA) and sample rate (up to 240 SPS)
 * It is possible to detect if a sensor is connected/faulty